krtejeda/krtejeda.github.io/_posts/2018-12-3-design-manifesto.md

 > Okay.
 Will this design actually help the user with the problem we identified?

 It’s necessary to diverge, but the purpose of the project and the design need to be at the forefront at all times or else the design gets lost.
 Before spending substantial time discussing with my group about adding extra features, I need think about how it affects the solution and if that solution aligns well with the problem.

+In essence, as a human, I am susceptible to fatigue and unfocusing, but if I ever find myself thinking:

+> What am I doing here?

+then I need to reference my problem statement to help me redefine my purpose.
+To reiterate, a problem statement is the clearely defined issue with highlights of the main pain points.
+The purpose is a subjective, personal decision.
+It is informed by my values and what I believe to be the best solution to a given problem.

 With the problem statement and purpose for solving the problem clearly defined, I now have a clear intention that will inform the development of my solution.